sonialfajardo/photo-grid/README.md

 You can close the lightbox with the close button, "X", and also with the `esc` key.
 You can enter a search term in the search field to update the photo grid with corresponding photos.

+Please note that you need to use your own Flickr API key in order for the requests to work.
+You can update the variable `flickrKey` in the file `phot-grid.js` to add your own.

 Code was written only in native JavaScript.

 You can check out the project live here: